barseghyanartur/django-fobi/docs/index.rst

     theme_registry.register(SampleTheme)

-Sometimes you would want to attach additional properties to the theme in order to use them later in templates (rememeber, current theme object is always available in templates under name `fobi_theme`).
+Sometimes you would want to attach additional properties to the theme in order to use them later in templates (remember, current theme object is always available in templates under name `fobi_theme`).

 For such cases you would need to define a variable in your project's settings